Analysis | Timeline: How two extremist groups planned for Jan. 6

 [Oath Keepers] Rhodes publishes a letter publicly “advocating for the use of force to stop the lawful transfer of presidential power.”

 Dec.
-17. [Proud Boys] Tarrio admits to burning the banner on social media.
+17. [Proud Boys] Tarrio admits on social media to burning the banner.

 Dec.
 19. Trump tweets: “Big protest in D.C. on January 6th.
 Be there, will be wild!”